top of page

 Basics

-In this section of the Navigator, we will take you through several tax-related issues that you should be aware of.
+In this section of the Navigator, we will walk you through several tax-related issues that your stakeholders be aware of.

-How to determine the Tax Residence of the Employee?
+How to determine the Employee's Primary Tax Residence?

 Checklists: